shariqshah/symmetry/README.md

 - ## TODO

+	- Convert IM_Vertex array to only be used as temporary storage for vertices between begin and end calls
 	- Physics forces/torque etc
 	- Replace all renderer_check_gl calls with GL_CHECK macro
 	- Fix lights type not being correctly saved/loaded from file